 We develop, manufacture, and market microfluidic systems to leading academic institutions, clinical laboratories, and pharmaceutical, biotechnology, and agricultural biotechnology, or Ag-Bio, companies in growth markets, such as single-cell genomics, applied genotyping, and sample preparation for targeted resequencing.
 Our proprietary microfluidic systems consist of instruments and consumables, including integrated fluidic circuits, or IFCs, assays, and reagents.
-We actively market four microfluidic systems, including 13 different commercial IFCs for nucleic acid analysis, and three families of assay chemistries.
-Our systems are designed to significantly simplify experimental workflow, increase throughput, and reduce costs, while providing the excellent data quality demanded by our customers.
+We actively market four microfluidic systems, including 17 different commercial IFCs for nucleic acid analysis, and three families of assay chemistries.
+Our systems are designed to significantly simplify experimental workflow, increase throughput, and reduce costs, while providing excellent data quality.
 In addition, our proprietary technology enables genetic analysis that in many instances was previously impractical.
-We have sold over 730 systems to customers in over 30 countries worldwide.
+We have sold over 870 systems to customers in over 30 countries worldwide.

-We have launched several product lines, including our BioMark System for gene expression analysis, genotyping, and digital polymerase chain reaction, or digital PCR, in 2006; our EP1 System for single nucleotide polymorphism, or SNP, genotyping, and digital PCR in 2008; our Access Array System for target enrichment in 2009; our BioMark HD System for high-throughput gene expression analysis, targeted single-cell gene expression analysis, SNP genotyping, and digital PCR in 2011; and our C1 Single-Cell Auto Prep System for single-cell sample preparation for single-cell analysis in June 2012.
-In addition, in May 2011, we launched assay products, including our DELTAgene assays for gene expression, our SNPtype assays for SNP genotyping, and our Access Array Target-Specific primers for targeted next-generation DNA sequencing.
+We have launched several product lines, including our BioMark System for gene expression analysis, genotyping, and digital polymerase chain reaction, or digital PCR, in 2006; our EP1 System for single nucleotide polymorphism, or SNP, genotyping, and digital PCR in 2008; our Access Array System for target enrichment in 2009; our BioMark HD System for high-throughput gene expression analysis, targeted single-cell gene expression analysis, SNP genotyping, and digital PCR in 2011; and our C1 Single-Cell Auto Prep System for single-cell sample preparation in June 2012.
+In addition, in May 2011, we launched assay products, including our DELTAgene assays for gene expression; our SNPtype assays for SNP genotyping; and our Access Array Target-Specific primers for targeted next-generation DNA sequencing.
 Our systems utilize one or more IFCs designed for particular applications and include specialized instrumentation and software, as well as assays and other reagents for certain applications.

 We distribute our microfluidic systems through our direct sales force and support organizations located in North America, Europe, and Asia-Pacific, and through distributors or sales agents in several European, Latin American, Middle Eastern, and Asia-Pacific countries.
 Our manufacturing operations are primarily located in Singapore.
-Our facility in Singapore manufactures our instruments and fabricates all of our IFCs for commercial sale and for our research and development purposes.
+Our facility in Singapore manufactures our instruments, several of which are assembled at facilities of our contract manufacturers in Singapore, with testing and calibration of the assembled products performed at our Singapore facility.
+All of our IFCs for commercial sale and some IFCs for our research and development purposes are fabricated at our Singapore facility.
 Our South San Francisco facility fabricates IFCs for our research and development purposes, and manufactures our assays and produces other reagents for commercial sale.

-Our total revenue grew from \$33.6 million in 2010 to \$52.3 million in 2012, and for the three months ended March 31, 2013, our total revenue was \$14.5 million.
-We have incurred significant net losses since our inception in 1999 and, as of March 31, 2013, our accumulated deficit was \$244.4 million.
+Our total revenue grew from \$33.6 million in 2010 to \$52.3 million in 2012, and for the nine months ended September 30, 2013, our total revenue was \$50.3 million.
+We have incurred significant net losses since our inception in 1999 and, as of September 30, 2013, our accumulated deficit was \$252.7 million.